vighneshiyer/vighneshiyer.com/content/research/events/eric_quinnell_round_1/index.md

 +++
-title = "Discussion on Variable Length ISAs, High Performance CPUs, FSD, Dojo, and Academic CompArch Research with Eric Quinnell from Tesla" date = 2022-09-29 aliases = ["misc/tesla-talk"] draft = false slug = "eric-quinnell-on-variable-length-isas-cpus-fsd-dojo"
+title = "A Talk from Eric Quinnell of Tesla" date = 2022-09-29 aliases = ["misc/tesla-talk"]
+draft = false
+slug = "eric-quinnell-from-tesla-on-variable-length-isas-cpus-fsd-dojo"
+description = "A discussion on variable-length ISAs, high-performance CPU uArch, FSD, Dojo, and academic computer architecture research"
 +++

 **Disclaimer**: these are my words, not Eric's.
 I have used some creative license.